 Declaring a Pointer to an Object

-We declare a pointer to an object using the object's class name followed by an asterisk (*) and the pointer name.
+We define a pointer to an object by specifying the name of the object's class, then adding an asterisk (*) and the name of the pointer.

 ClassName *pointer name; // Declaration of a pointer to an object